litsakis/TerraFormDemo/README.md

-# infrastructure for awsredrive app
+# Basic Infrastructure for awsredrive app

 how to run the terraform script?
 **Requirements**

     1)enviroment configured with an AWS Account
     2)Latest Terraform tool
     3)You must generate your ssh key pairs of your working machine

-**if you need to deploy dev/stage environment**

     update the terraform-dev.tfvars/terraform-stage.tfvars with your preference
     run